Waste ManagementMay 14, 2019

 Today we emptied out Daisy our “Cowposter”.
 Organic waste from Georgie’s Restaurant and shredded paper get composted and after a year, the result is rich dark compost.

 Compost is worked into the hotel gardens where we grow herbs, potatoes, and other vegetables for use in the restaurant kitchen.
-Considering how poor Newfoundland’s soil naturally is, it is clear that this rich black compost becomes very valuable in our gardens.
+Considering how poor Newfoundland’s soil naturally is, this rich black compost becomes very valuable in our gardens.

 Paper is a significant source of waste in many businesses.
 The hotel shreds most of is paper that cannot be re-used and for the past few years, this has been composted as well.
 Cardboard is recycled separately with the municipal waste management system.